openshift/training/08-S2I-Introduction.md

 any TLS termination.

 ## Implications of Quota Enforcement
 Quotas have implications one may not immediately realize.
-As `root` assign a quota and resource limits to the `sinatra` project.

-    oc create -f quota.json -n sinatra
+Since we changed the default project template earlier to include quota and limits, they already exist for this Sinatra project.
+For example, as `root`, you can do:

-    oc create -f limits.json -n sinatra
+    oc get quota/sinatra-quota limitrange/sinatra-limits -n sinatra

+    NAME             AGE
+    sinatra-quota    5m
+    NAME             AGE
+    sinatra-limits   5m

+If you look at the UI in the Sinatra project under the `Settings` tab, you'll also see the quota and limit information there.

 **Perform the following as `joe`**
 As `joe` scale your application up to three instances using the `oc scale`